grapp-dev/stacks/README.md

 }
 ```

 In short, the spacing value unit here is a logical pixel, the same as you used to use before for either _margin_ and _padding_.
-However, for all `space` (`padding` as well) properties passed to components, **Stacks** will automatically multiply the default spacing value by passed value of `space`, for instance:
+For all values of `space` (`padding` as well) properties passed to components, **Stacks** will automatically multiply the default spacing value by passed value of `space`, for instance:

 ```tsx
 <Stacks spacing={4}>…</Stacks>